-- Has offered an online landlord portal through with landlords can review all relevant documents and receive information from RRHA. - Takes great pride in the prompt review and decision on requests for tenancies, inspections, contract rent adjustments, and monthly HAP payments.
-This has proven to be invaluable at retaining good landlords. - Provides landlords with important information on Virginia's source of funds protections and the benefits of participating in RRHA's HCV program. - Studied, and will continue to study, the feasibility of providing financial incentives to landlords, such as making funds available to offset any tenant-caused damage and security deposit payments. - Is considering and evaluating the feasibility of adopting Small Area Fair Market Rents ("SAFMR") in accordance with HUD regulation and guidance.
+- Has offered an online landlord portal through which landlords can review all relevant documents and receive information from RRHA. - Takes great pride in the prompt review and decision on requests for tenancies, inspections, contract rent adjustments, and monthly HAP payments.
+This has proven to be invaluable at retaining good landlords. - Provides landlords with important information on Virginia's source of funds protections and the benefits of participating in RRHA's HCV program. - Studied, and will continue to study, the feasibility of providing financial incentives to landlords, such as making funds available to offset any tenant-caused damage and security deposit payments. - In 2025, RRHA established a landlord incentive in which landlords receive \$250 for each new unit added to the program; voucher holders receive up to \$150 to use toward landlord move-in fees - Is considering and evaluating the feasibility of adopting Small Area Fair Market Rents ("SAFMR") in accordance with HUD regulation and guidance. - Is creating a good neighboring training program for voucher holders.
+The certification provided at the completion of the program - Continues to hold landlord educational sessions and will be adding a "How to be a Successful Landlord" workshop - Is developing a "How to be a Successful Renter" workshop series, in partnership with Virginia Housing and the local NAACP, that provides training for voucher holders.
+Voucher holders completing the training will receive a "good neighbor" certificate to demonstrate to potential Landlords renter readiness and dispel negative perception of voucher holders - Is establishing a Landlord Ambassadors program in which current landlords enlist new landlords lease units to voucher holders. - Continue hosting Lease and Meet events that connect Landlords and voucher holders